zupit-it/pipeline-templates/README.md

 It requires these inputs:
 - **NATIVE_CI_LABELS**: the *labels* to select the correct *github-runner* that will execute workflows **WITHOUT** docker.
 The format is a stringified JSON list of labels.
 - **CONTAINER_CI_LABELS**: the *labels* to select the correct *github-runner* that will execute workflows **WITH** docker.
 The format is a stringified JSON list of labels.
 - **WORKING_DIRECTORY**: The directory where the runner can execute all the commands.
+This is basically the directory which contains the NodeJS application.
 - **NODE_VERSION**: The NodeJS Docker image where the runner execute all the commands.
 - **CYPRESS_IMAGE**: The Cypress Docker image where the runner execute all the commands.